-If you’re considering having a pool installed, why not add a spa to your pool design?
+If you’re considering having a concrete swimming pool installed, why not add a spa to your pool design?
 We also build standalone hot tubs if all you want is the warmth and relaxation of a spa.
 With jets on all sides and a floor grid for bubbles, you can get a full spa experience in the comfort of your backyard.

-Spas are usually made to seat 6 or more adults comfortably, so they need to be a certain size to accommodate this.
+Spas are usually made to seat 6 or more adults comfortably, so they need to be of a certain size to accommodate this.
 If you’re after a square design, a 2x2 metre hot tub could suit you well.
 Otherwise, you could opt for 2.5x1.5 metres or 3x1.5 metres.

 We recommend staying with a smaller hot tub style, as the larger the spa, the more expensive it is to heat.
 If you’re going to heat it only when you use it, a larger option will take longer to heat up as well.
 To retain heat in your spa, invest in a spa cover and this will save you money on heating costs.